Verifiable Encodings for Secure Homomorphic Analytics: Abstract

 \section{Abstract}

-Homomorphic encryption, which enables the execution of arithmetic operations directly on ciphertexts, is a promising solution for protecting privacy of cloud-delegated computations on sensitive data.
-However, the \textit{correctness} of the computation result is not ensured.
-We propose two error detection encodings and build authenticators that enable practical client-verification of cloud-based homomorphic computations under different trade-offs and without compromising on the features of the encryption algorithm.
-Our authenticators operate on top of trending ring learning with errors based fully homomorphic encryption schemes over the integers.
-We implement our solution in \namecomma, a ready-to-use system for verification of outsourced computations executed over encrypted data.
-We show that contrary to prior work \name supports verification of any homomorphic operation and we demonstrate its practicality for various applications, such as ride-hailing, genomic-data analysis, encrypted search, and machine-learning training and inference.
+Homomorphic encryption has become a practical solution for protecting the privacy of computations on sensitive data.
+However, existing homomorphic encryption pipelines do not guarantee the \textit{correctness} of the computation result in the presence of a malicious adversary.
+We propose two plaintext encodings compatible with state-of-the-art fully homomorphic encryption schemes that enable practical client-verification of homomorphic computations while supporting all the operations required for modern privacy-preserving analytics.
+Based on these encodings, we introduce \namecomma, a ready-to-use library for the verification of computations executed over encrypted data. \name is the first library that supports the verification of \textit{any} homomorphic operation.
+We demonstrate its practicality for various applications and, in particular, we show that it enables verifiability of homomorphic analytics with less than $3\times$ computation overhead compared to the homomorphic encryption baseline.